Keyboard shortcuts

 Step 4 – Snapshot support

 Simulations can be serialized via Simulation::snapshot() for save/load, replay, and deterministic testing.
 The snapshot records each group’s dispatch strategy by name.
-Built-in strategies serialize to specific variants (BuiltinStrategy::Scan, ::Look, ::NearestCar, ::Etd); custom strategies serialize to BuiltinStrategy::Custom(String).
+Built-in strategies serialize to specific variants (BuiltinStrategy::Scan, ::Look, ::NearestCar, ::Etd, ::Rsr, ::Destination); custom strategies serialize to BuiltinStrategy::Custom(String).

 On restore, WorldSnapshot::restore() takes an optional factory function that maps the custom name back to a strategy instance.
-If you don’t provide one, custom strategies silently become ScanDispatch on restore — your save/load round trip will be wrong.
+If your custom strategy doesn’t identify itself via builtin_id (see below), the sim silently records BuiltinStrategy::Scan instead – the snapshot name is wrong and the factory never gets called on restore.

 use elevator_core::snapshot::WorldSnapshot;